 While it would be nice if obtaining a Decree or Parenting Order guaranteed compliance from everyone involved, that is often not the case.
 Unfortunately, divorce and parenting cases often leave at least one of the former spouses or partners embittered and revengeful, and it is common for these individuals to take it out on their former spouse or former partner by ignoring court orders and decrees.

-These kinds of circumstances are never fun, but when you have a qualified family law attorney like Melissa Graham-Hurd, on your side, pursuing enforcement of court orders or decrees can be effective, efficient and minimally stressful.
-Ms. Graham-Hurd has a passion for seeing families enjoy the best possible resolution to family matters.
-Withholding support or parenting time is never a positive situation for a family, so Ms. Graham-Hurd is always swift to take action when a client is being denied their rights guaranteed by a court.
-Likewise, Ms. Graham-Hurd is equally aggressive in defending a client against wrongful claims of contempt, as well as helping clients resolve issues with former spouses or partners so contempt issues don’t arise.
+These kinds of circumstances are never fun, but when you have qualified family law attorneys like those at Melissa Graham-Hurd & Associates, on your side, pursuing enforcement of court orders or decrees can be effective, efficient and minimally stressful.
+Attorney Graham-Hurd and her Associate Attorneys have a passion for seeing families enjoy the best possible resolution to family matters.
+Withholding support or parenting time is never a positive situation for a family, so these lawyers are always swift to take action when a client is being denied their rights guaranteed by a court, or someone is disobeying a Court order.
+At least one Magistrate or Judge has said “Compliance with a court order is not optional.”
+Our attorneys are equally aggressive in defending a client against wrongful claims of contempt, as well as helping clients resolve issues with former spouses or partners so contempt issues don’t arise.

-Put Ms. Graham-Hurd’s passion, resolve and experience to work for you when you have a conflict with a former spouse or partner that involves, or could involve, refusal to comply with court orders and decrees.
+Put the passion, resolve and experience of our Attorneys to work for you when you have a conflict with a former spouse or partner that involves, or could involve, refusal to comply with court orders and decrees.
 Contact Ohio family attorney Melissa Graham-Hurd to schedule an initial consultation.

-During the time between service of the motion and the hearing, it is helpful for Attorney Melissa Graham-Hurd to discuss with the other side’s lawyer how best to resolve the issues pending with the court in that motion.
+During the time between service of the motion and the hearing, it is helpful for our Attorneys to discuss with the other side’s lawyer how best to resolve the issues.
 Sometimes the parties can agree to modify the orders to better serve their needs, or more importantly, to serve the needs of any children involved.

-Put Ms. Graham-Hurd’s passion, resolve and experience to work for you when you have a conflict with a former spouse or partner that involves, or could involve, refusal to comply with court orders and decrees.
+Put the passion, resolve and experience of the lawyers at Melissa Graham-Hurd & Associates, LLC to work for you when you have a conflict with a former spouse or partner that involves, or could involve, refusal to comply with court orders and decrees.
 Contact Ohio divorce attorney Melissa Graham-Hurd to schedule an initial consultation to discuss your court orders and how best to secure compliance.

 THIS INFORMATION IS INTENDED TO BE A BRIEF OVERVIEW OF CONTEMPT AND ENFORCEMENT ISSUES AND IS NOT INTENDED AS LEGAL ADVICE ON YOUR PARTICULAR CIRCUMSTANCES.
 IT IS ONLY INTENDED TO ASSIST YOU IN UNDERSTANDING THE PROCESS.